Topological heavy fermions in magnetic field: Results

-Note that a naive minimal substitution into Eq.(\ref{zero field full}), with $\lambda=0$ would reproduce Eq.(\ref{eq:hat h plus 1}), except the singular values would get replaced by $1$, which corresponds to the $\bB \rightarrow 0$ limit of our analysis.
-The decoupling of $2-(2m_{max}+3)/q$ modes per moir\'e unit cell per spin and the fairly strong $\bB$ and $m$ dependence of singular values thus gets completely overlooked by the naive minimal substitution, which therefore fails to recover the correct state count for narrow bands to be $2$ states per moir\'e unit cell per spin per valley.
-Although we get the correct total Chern number $0$, i.e. total $2$ states per moir\'e unit cell per spin independent of $\bB$ in the narrow band strong coupling window set by $\left(\frac{J}{2},\frac{U_1}{2}\right)$, we can explain the state counting analytically by presenting an exact solution to the operator $\hat{h}_{\alpha,\alpha'}$ in the flat band limit $M=0$.
+A naive minimal substitution into Eq.(\ref{zero field full}) with $\lambda=0$ would reproduce Eq.(\ref{eq:MT hat h plus 1}) with unit singular values.
+However, the decoupling of $2-(2m_\star+3)/q$ modes per moir\'e unit cell per spin in each valley is completely overlooked by the naive minimal substitution.
+This is the reason why it fails to recover the correct count of subbands within the narrow bands as noted earlier.